carlitos-1988/uml-google-notes/Coursera/OperatingSystems/IntroductionToOS.md

     - `usr`: meant for user installed software
     - `var`: used for system logs or any file that changes on the OS
 - Similar to windows commands and parameters a flag is a way to specify additional options for a command
-- `-- help` flag: used for finding more information on what parameter and how to use a particular command
+- `ls -- help` flag: used for finding more information on what parameter and how to use a particular command
 - `man` `command to look up` : this will give you the manual for the command you want to look at
 - `ls -l` gives long list information in a directory
 - ![ls -l Command ex](ScreenShots/Screenshot%202023-06-09%20at%202.41.20%20AM.png)